 • You're a solo builder with a single-platform app and time to work through the list above.

-• There are no payments, no PII (personal identifying information) beyond basic auth, and no multi-user data isolation requirements.
+• There are no payments, no personally identifying information (PII) beyond basic login, and no need to keep different users' data strictly separate.

 • You can reproduce and understand any failures yourself.